KristenJZ/comm2100/content/policy/_index.md

 - GTA: Kristen (Jing) Zhang
 - Email: jzhang77@charlotte.edu
 - Office: COlVARD5043
 - Office Hours: Tuesdays, 2-4 PM.
-Appoinment ahead of time would be better.
+Appointment ahead of time would be better.

 ## Session objectives

 Students should be able to
-- further reinforce the theories learned in lectures.
+- reinforce the theories learned in lectures.
 - understand the practical real-life applications of these theories through SI sessions.
 - engage in discussions with peers to establish communication-related dialogues.